kronoc/recipes/desserts/nice-cream.md

 Flavouring Variations
 - Vanilla: *2* drops of vanilla extract
 - Chocolate: *2tsp* Cocoa Powder
-- Strawberry/Raspberry/Blueberry etc: Replace 2 bananas with a handful of frozen fruit
+- Strawberry/Raspberry/Blueberry etc: Replace a banana with a handful of frozen fruit and leave out the syrup.

 ---